 - Unenforceable against third parties without notice.
 A transmutation of real property is not effective as to third parties without notice thereof unless recorded.

-(Note: A gift between the spouses of clothing, wearing apparel, jewelry, or other tangible articles of a personal nature that is used solely or principally by the spouse to whom the gift is made and that is not substantial in value taking into account the circumstances of the marriage does not require a writing expressly declaring the transmutation.
+(Note: A gift between spouses of clothing, wearing apparel, jewelry, or other tangible articles of a personal nature that is used solely or principally by the spouse to whom the gift is made and that is not substantial in value taking into account the circumstances of the marriage does not require a writing expressly declaring the transmutation.
 (Fam.
 Code sec.
 852(c); see Marriage of Steinberger (2001).)
 A transmutation does not affect the law governing characterization of property in which separate property and community property are commingled or otherwise combined.
 (Fam.
 Code sec.
 852(d).)
-And, the above requires does not apply to or affect a transmutation of property made before January 1, 1985, and the law that would otherwise be applicable to that transmutation shall continue to apply.
+Finally, the above specific requirements do not apply to or affect a transmutation of property made before January 1, 1985; the law in effect at the time the transmutation was made is applicable and continues to apply.
 (Fam.
 Code sec.
 852(e).))

 Amendment and Revocation of a Premarital Agreement